kylephillips/wp-nested-pages/readme.txt

 == Changelog ==

+= 3.2.6 =
+* Fixes issue where bulk edit disappears when no user roles have been selected

 = 3.2.5 =
 * Adds ability to hide bulk edit functionality on a user-role basis.
 Thanks to Robert Ehrenleitner from PLUS.
 * Adds ability to include basic custom fields in bulk edit through the use of a new filter: nestedpages_bulkedit_custom_fields